What are reference photos?

-1. A good reference photograph can take an artist to any location in the world without having to leave home.
-Sometimes artists simply do not have the means to travel to faraway or exotic places when they want to paint a particular place or location.
+1. A good reference photograph can take an artist to any location in the world without leaving home.
+Sometimes artists do not have the means to travel to faraway or exotic places to paint a particular area or location.
 And for others, it might not be possible to go out on location day after day with a canvas, easel, and paint box in tow.
 Reference photos make it easier for the painter to go anywhere without having to travel there.
 They are also a convenient way to avoid having to brave the elements in some cases.

-As you can clearly see resource images are great tools for busy artists.
-However, there are some artists who frown at the notion that a fellow artist would ever use reference photographs to compose from.
+As you can see, resource images are great tools for busy artists.
+However, some artists frown at the notion that a fellow artist would ever use reference photographs to compose from.
 They believe the appropriate way to do it is to make on-the-spot sketches when they go out on location.
 While this may be the ideal way of working, the reality is many artists don’t always have the time to make the necessary detailed drawings that would be required for studio work.

-Ever since the camera was first invented, many famous painters whom you will recognize, have used photographs to paint from.
-Such renown artists include Edgar Degas, Paul Cezanne, Paul Gauguin, Pablo Picasso, Toulouse Lautrec, and Vincent Van Gogh, to name but a handful.
-If you use reference photos too, this puts you in very good company.
+Ever since the camera was first invented, many famous painters whom you will recognize have used photographs to paint from.
+Such renowned artists include Edgar Degas, Paul Cezanne, Paul Gauguin, Pablo Picasso, Toulouse Lautrec, and Vincent Van Gogh, to name but a handful.
+If you use reference photos too, this puts you in excellent company.

 To Be Continued…

 This article is continued in Reference Photos, Part 2.

 Have a question?

 If you have a question about this painting, please contact us, and we’ll be happy to answer any of your questions.